-The spatial relationship that will determine if features are joined to each other.
+The spatial relationship that will determine whether features are joined to each other.
 The available relationships depend on the geometry type (point, line, or area) of the layers being joined.
 Available spatial relationships are as follows:

 Choose the fields to match

-The attribute relationship that will determine if features are joined to each other.
+The attribute relationship that will determine whether features are joined to each other.
 Features are matched when the field values in the join layer are equal to field values in the target layer.

 The join operation determines how joins between the target and join layers will be handled if multiple features in the join layer are found to have the same relationship to the target layer.
 The following are the two join operations from which to choose:

 - Join one to many—This option joins all the matching features in the join layer to the target layer.
 The result layer will contain multiple records of the target feature.

 If Use current map extent is checked, only the features visible within the current map extent will be analyzed.
-If unchecked, all features in both the target layer and the join layer will be analyzed, even if they are outside the current map extent.
+If it's not checked, all features in both the target layer and the join layer will be analyzed, even if they are outside the current map extent.

-Create results as hosted feature layer view allows the data to stay up-to-date as the source data changes.
+Create results as hosted feature layer view allows the data to stay up to date as the source data changes.
 Hosted feature layer views containing joins will be read-only and do not consume credits for analysis and storage.
-Creating results as a hosted feature layer view is only available for attribute joins.
 If statistics are included as part of the output, the hosted feature layer view will contain an extra table layer in the view with the statistics.
 Attachments on the target layer will be preserved if the target layer has attachments enabled and a GlobalID field.
-For more information on hosted feature layer view Use current map extent is unavailable.
+For more information on hosted feature layer views, see Limitations.